wjchan926/devopsProject/README.md

 * `docker tag <image id> wjchan/<image name>:<tag>`
 * `docker push wjchan/<image name>`
 * Everyone will have to `docker-compose pull` to get the updated changes

+## Starting and Stopping Containers:
+Run the entire suite of docker containers using `docker-compose up -d` in the same dir as the `docker-compose.yml` file.

+Stop all containers with `docker-compose down`.

 </br>
 </br>